martikaljuve/tick-knock/docs/README.md

   }

   public updateEntity(entity: Entity, dt: number) {
-    const hero = entity.get(Hero)!
+    const hero = entity.get(Hero)!;
     // Let's update all regeneration components on our hero and apply their effects entity.iterate(Regeneration, (it) => {
       // We need to heal hero
       const healthPointsToAdd = Math.ceil(it.healPerSecond * dt);